xd009642/streamer-template/doc/02_audio_decoding.md

 could be useful for certain codecs or when using an audio protocol that might adjust the sample rate based on the bandwidth available.

-We're not going to change the sample rate so we don't have to worry about this.
+We're not going to change the sample rate after initial setup so we don't have to worry about this.
 But if you work on an application where this can happen you should think about your maximum possible sample rate and the algorithm used.
 Changing the sample rate can either be completely fine or change the